tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 11+:_ When you hit with this weapon, allow one of your allies engaged with that foe to make a basic melee attack against it as a free action.

 **Quirk:** Intrudes on personal space.

 ---

+#### Dwarven Rage

+Melee Weapon

+Standard Action

+_Recharge 6+:_ The metal of this weapon is engraved with dwarven proverbs.
+Make a basic melee attack against 1d3 enemies; ignore critical hits, they’re just normal hits.

+**Quirk:** Uses dwarven sayings (“By the King’s Beard!”
+“Hammer and stones!”).

+---